 Durable Financial Power of Attorney

-If you know you’ll either be incapacitated or be abroad for a long while, then you might want your appointed representative to manage all of your financial affairs.
-Durable financial power of attorney is usually considered long term.
+If you know, you’ll either be incapacitated or be abroad for a long while, and then you might want your appointed representative to manage all of your financial affairs.
+The durable financial power of attorney is usually considered long term.

 Open a Joint Account

 If you wish to avoid all of this, simply transfer a certain amount of cash into a special account, and make it a joint account.
 Add your appointed representative as a co-owner of the account.
 This way, they’ll be able to handle transactions, and no letter will be necessary.

 Whether you are empowering your appointed representative to have access to one account at one bank or several accounts at different banks, it is important that you first contact each financial institution to inquire if they have special forms to fill out.
 If your financial institution does not have a form, simply write the authorization letter yourself.